-• The Fusion Hybrid, Milan Hybrid or MKZ Hybrid vehicles can be easily identified by the Hybrid badges located on the left and right front doors.
-There is a "Hybrid" nameplate on the trunk lid that also includes the green leaf/ blue highway Hybrid icon.
+• The Fusion Hybrid and MKZ Hybrid vehicles can easily be identified by the "Hybrid" badges located on the left and right front doors.
+There is a "Hybrid" nameplate on the trunk lid that also includes the green leaf/blue highway "Hybrid" icon.